Sales Price Lists: General Information

 • Price Type is set to Customer Price Class, and the customer price class is specified in the Price Code column.

-• In the UOM column, the sales UOM of the item is specified.
+• In the UOM column, the sales unit of measure of the item is specified.

 • If the Multiple Warehouses feature is enabled on the Enable/Disable Features (CS100000) form, no warehouse is specified in the Warehouse column.